gifflet/GADS/README.md

   - Devices control (most of interaction is wrapped around Appium APIs)
     - Live video
       - **NB** Videos are essentially MJPEG streams so they are very bandwidth hungry
+      - **NB** Video streaming is not available for Tizen TV devices
     - Basic remote control - tap, swipe, touch&hold, home, lock, unlock, type text to active element, get clipboard
+      - **NB** Some controls may be limited for Tizen TV devices due to their nature
     - Install/Uninstall apps
     - Take high quality screenshots
     - Reservation - loading a device sets it `In use` and can't be used by another person until it is released